Biggest fuck up?

 Attended and inadvertently promoted too many meetings that were clearly draining the life from the attendees and resulting in very few productive outcomes.
 To appear confident (and corporate), I started to schedule meetings with agendas when 5-minute chats would have done the trick.

 I also started to see team leads copying this behaviour, holding similarly formal meetings.
 To add to it, I got involved in networking meetings where the same stuff was discussed over and over again without any commitment to “doing stuff”.
-As a team, we quashed it by holding shorter, sharper team sessions where everyone gets to speak each week but only for two minutes, with a 15 minute Q&A at the end.
+As a team, we quashed it by holding shorter, sharper team sessions where everyone gets to speak each week but only for two minutes, with a 15-minute Q&A at the end.

-I also stopped going to (too many) extra-curricular things just because I felt obliged or because someone said, “you really should go to that…”.
-For family, work and sanity it’s good to say no to stuff.
+I also stopped going to (too many) extra-curricular things just because I felt obliged or because someone said, “You really should go to that…”.
+For family, work and sanity, it’s good to say no to stuff.

 Language and how you speak to people really matters.
 This includes the sales and marketing messages you put out there.
-If you value things like diversity and inclusion then state it.
+If you value things like diversity and inclusion, then state it.
 Make it part of your identity.
-We gained more respect when we started to say “we care about [these things]” when we met new customers.
-Doesn’t mean we always win business or share the same ethos as those clients but at least we are being genuine.
+We gained more respect when we started to say, “We care about [these things]” when we met new customers.
+Doesn’t mean we always win business or share the same ethos as those clients, but at least we are being genuine.

 Try to get exposure to new and varied stuff, including meeting new people with backgrounds different to your own but don’t feel pressure to act confident if you genuinely don’t know or understand something.

-Sharing your view and being authentic is appreciated but it’s also ok to say, “I don’t really have a view on that” or “I’m undecided”.
-Leadership is less about knowing all the answers but more about showing you know where to look, who to ask, admitting where the gaps are etc.
+Sharing your view and being authentic is appreciated, but it’s also ok to say, “I don’t really have a view on that”, or “I’m undecided”.
+Leadership is less about knowing all the answers and more about showing you know where to look, who to ask, admitting where the gaps are etc.